nirmalben/bible-nabre-json-dataset/README.md

 # The Holy Bible NABRE JSON Dataset

 This repository contains New American Bible Revised Edition ([NABRE](https://www.biblegateway.com/versions/New-American-Bible-Revised-Edition-NABRE-Bible/)) of The Holy Bible in JSON dataset along with the Bash script (`get_nabre_books`) used to generate it.
-The Bash script scrapes [biblegateway.com](https://www.biblegateway.com/versions/New-American-Bible-Revised-Edition-NABRE-Bible/#booklist) to get the verses for each chapter in each book.
-(Credits to [bible_verse-cli](https://github.com/RaynardGerraldo/bible_verse-cli) for the idea).
+The Bash script scrapes [biblegateway.com](https://www.biblegateway.com/versions/New-American-Bible-Revised-Edition-NABRE-Bible/#booklist) to get the verses for each chapter in each book (credits to [bible_verse-cli](https://github.com/RaynardGerraldo/bible_verse-cli) for the idea).

 The dataset can be found in the `generated_data` directory -
 * The `nabre.json` which is the entire dataset containing all the verses in the New American Bible Revised Edition of The Holy Bible.
 The dataset format is as follows -